Information for Entering Students & Their Families

 A Note About Scholarships and Other Resources

 Students are encouraged to seek private scholarships and may get help from U-M schools and colleges to meet their college costs.
-They may also use other resources, such as 529 education savings plans, housing, and employers’ education benefits.
-These are counted as financial resources when determining need-based aid eligibility and enhance your aid offer by assisting with unmet financial needs.
+They may also use other resources, such as 529 education savings plans, housing benefits, and employers’ education benefits.
+These may be counted as financial resources when determining need-based aid eligibility and enhance your aid offer by assisting with unmet financial needs.
 In general, if you receive outside aid (including scholarships from U-M schools and colleges):

 Some important exceptions to this rule: